h111359/h111359.github.io/checklists/inspirations.md

+## Kaizen

+In Japan, there’s a philosophy called Kaizen, meaning continuous improvement.
+Instead of drastic changes, it focuses on small, consistent progress.
+Toyota built its empire using Kaizen, improving bit by bit every day.

+Lesson: Don’t aim for perfection overnight.
+Just improve 1% daily, and over time, you’ll achieve massive transformation.

 ## We can't control everything

 In ancient Greece, Stoic philosophers like Epictetus taught that we can't control everything—only our reactions.
 A storm may rage outside, but you decide whether it ruins your mood.
 This mindset helped Roman emperors, war generals, and modern leaders stay calm under pressure.